H4PPYX/MPK_gpsTracker/README.md

-Software for retrieving gps location and sending it to remote server for vehicle tracking service.
+Software for retrieving gps location and time, then sending it to remote server for vehicle tracking service.

 SIM7000X is a folder with source code of Waveshare Raspberry Pi library for